Closed-form Solution of Wahba's Problem for Pairwise Similar Quaternions: Solutions of Wahba's Problem for Pairwise Similar Quaternions

-When equation \eqref{eq:WAHBAS_EQUATION} is considered, the quaternions $\qa[1], \qa[2], \qb[1], \qb[2]$ may, by property \eqref{eq:WAHBAS_EQUATION_WITH_PURE_QUATS} and without loss of generality, be considered as pure.
+Hence, without loss of generality, we may consider the quaternions $\qa[\ell], \qb[\ell]$ to be pure.
 We will make use of this assumption in proofs of the following theorems.
 However, the statements of the theorems will be presented in their general form.